marcwieland95/hypher-for-jQuery/README.md

 ###2.
 Include language pattern
 Make sure to include the right pattern for your desired languaga.
 You can use Hypher with multiple languages.
 The patterns are inside the patterns folder.
+Also be sure to set the language code either in the settings or embeed it into the "lang" attribute inside the HTML-tag.
+You can use the language code (ISO 639-1) or also the WordPress Locale, which mostly includes the country.
+All patterns are compatible with the following list, see [Internationalization](http://wpcentral.io/internationalization/).

 The engines pattern files are compatible to the file from Hyphenator.js.
 Because of this we have to init an empty array.
 Hypens won't work instead.(This will change in future)
 ``` html